janklod84/advanced-php-mvc-blog/README.md

 # BUILDING Advanced PHP Framework From Scratch

-# 1 / Day Zero: using Composer & Customer Error Handler
+# 1 / Day One: using Composer & Customer Error Handler

 - Using Composer For Autoloading